go-bai/go-dnat/README.md

    dnat [global options] command [command options] [arguments...]

 COMMANDS:
-   append    append a rule to the end of nat chain if it does not exist delete    delete a rule by id list, ls  list all rules get       get one rule by id help, h   Shows a list of commands or help for one command
+   append      append a rule to the end of nat chain if it does not exist delete      delete a rule by id list, ls    list all rules get         get one rule by id sync        sync rules to local machine version, v  print version help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help